 If you’re new at reporting and don’t know where to start, we’ve got you covered!
 We’ve set up a multitude of preset client report templates featuring the most popular KPIs.
 All you have to do is connect your data sources and see your results displayed beautifully in the blink of an eye.

 Here at DashThis, simplicity is our motto.
 We know you’re in a hurry, and this is why your reports are so quick to set up with DashThis.
-If you need help with anything, your very own personal account manager is always eager to come to your rescue and help you get the best of your reporting platform, with a fantastic GIF game as a bonus.
+If you need help with anything, our account managers are always eager to come to your rescue and help you get the best of your reporting platform, with a fantastic GIF game as a bonus.

 Don’t miss out!